D-Typing/ICT171-VPNProject/Documentation.md

 #### Step One ####
 * Register a domain through the site Route 53 by selectng a name and TLD
-* This may take a monent to verify upon checking out
+* This may take a moment to verify upon checking out
 * With this domain create a new hosted zone
 * In the domain create two records:
     * The first one will have no subdomain and the value is the public IP address